iamigui/configuration-zorin/README.md

-# Configuration for my Zorin Distro
+# Configuration for Ubuntu and Manjaro Distros